jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (c) section 84 (new licence or endorsement to be issued if disqualified driver qualifies for specified vehicle classes):
   (d) section 85 (when disqualification starts):
   (e) section 86 (term of disqualification if person already disqualified):
-  (f) section 87 (particulars of court orders relating to disqualification to be sent to Director of Land Transport and offender):
+  (f) section 87 (particulars of court orders relating to disqualification to be sent to New Zealand Transport Agency and offender):
   (g) section 99 (court may remove disqualification):
   (h) section 103 (persons who may apply to court for limited licence):
   (i) section 104 (issue of limited licence to be delayed or prohibited in certain cases):